DeadNord/django-temp/README.md

-# Django + PostgreSQL Template
+# Microservice Template (Django + PostgreSQL + Nginx)

-This repository provides a minimal setup for running a Django project backed by PostgreSQL.
+This repository provides a minimal Django project that can act as a template for any microservice.
+It ships with PostgreSQL for storage and exposes the API through Nginx.

 ## Quick start

 1. Copy `.env.example` to `.env` and adjust the values if needed.
-2. Start the stack with Docker Compose:
+2. Start the stack with Docker Compose (Nginx listens on port `80`):

    ```bash
    docker-compose up
    ```

-The application will be available on the port specified by `API_PORT` in your `.env` file.
+The application will be available via Nginx on `http://localhost/`.